abjoglekar/GEMS-X003-Geospatial-Analysis-R-Intro/README.md

     cd classes
     cd GEMSX003
     ```

-5. Clone repository for this week's lecture
+## Weekly Lecture
+1. Navigate to your `GEMSX003` directory using the following commands:
     ```shell
+    cd classes
+    cd GEMSX003
+    ```
+2. Clone the git repository for this week's lecture
+    ```shell
     git clone https://github.com/abjoglekar/GEMS-X003-Geospatial-Analysis-R-Intro.git
     ```
-6. In your JupyterLab environment, open the `GEMS-X003-Geospatial-Analysis-R-Intro` directory and then open the `x003_Module0_Intro.ipynb` Jupyter Notebook to follow along throughout the class
+3. In your JupyterLab environment, open the `GEMS-X003-Geospatial-Analysis-R-Intro` directory and then open the `x003_Module0_Intro.ipynb` Jupyter Notebook to follow along throughout the class